It seems you are offline. Please check your connection and try again.

 These big services keep their own list of public numbers and reject them fast.
 A shared Dutch phone has likely been tried by many people already, so the code may never come.

-If you need WhatsApp or Telegram to go through, a clean private line is the safe route.
-Use a private line instead.
+If you need WhatsApp or Telegram to go through, a clean private number is the safe route.
+Use a private number instead.

 The 2 to 3 try rule